Stronger counterexamples to the topological Tverberg conjecture: Abstract

 \section{Abstract}

-Denote by $\Delta_N$ the $N$-dimensional simplex.
-A map $f\colon \Delta_N\to\R^d$ is an {\it almost $r$-embedding} if $f\sigma_1\cap\ldots\cap f\sigma_r=\emptyset$ whenever $\sigma_1,\ldots,\sigma_r$ are pairwise disjoint faces.
+Denote by $\Delta_M$ the $M$-dimensional simplex.
+A map $f\colon \Delta_M\to\R^d$ is an {\it almost $r$-embedding} if $f(\sigma_1)\cap\ldots\cap f(\sigma_r)=\emptyset$ whenever $\sigma_1,\ldots,\sigma_r$ are pairwise disjoint faces.
 A counterexample to the topological Tverberg conjecture asserts that {\it if $r$ is not a prime power and $d\ge2r+1$, then there is an almost $r$-embedding $\Delta_{(d+1)(r-1)}\to\R^d$}.
 This was improved by Blagojevi\'c--Frick--Ziegler using a simple construction of higher-dimensional counterexamples by taking $k$-fold join power of lower-dimensional ones.
-We improve this further (for $d$ large compared to $r$): {\it If $r$ is not a prime power and $N:=(d+1)r-r\Big\lceil\dfrac{d+2}{r+1}\Big\rceil-2$, then there is an almost $r$-embedding $\Delta_N\to\R^d$}.
-For the $r$-fold van Kampen--Flores conjecture we also produce counterexamples which are stronger than previously known.
+We improve this further (for $d$ large compared to $r$): {\it If $r$ is not a prime power and $N=(d+1)r-r\Big\lceil\dfrac{d+2}{r+1}\Big\rceil-2$, then there is an almost $r$-embedding $\Delta_N\to\R^d$}.
+The improvement follows from our stronger counterexamples to the $r$-fold van Kampen--Flores conjecture.
 Our proof is based on generalizations of the Mabillard--Wagner theorem on construction of almost $r$-embeddings from equivariant maps, and of the \"Ozaydin theorem on existence of equivariant maps.

 {\em MSC 2010}: 52C35, 55S91, 57S17.

 {\em Keywords:} The topological Tverberg conjecture, multiple points of maps, equivariant maps, deleted product obstruction.